nkoster/podcastapi/README.md

 ```
 "master" is the destination host where the binary will run.

+Adjust "master" to your needs.

-Tp prepare the master, the first time you have to:
+Tp prepare "master", the first time you have to:

 ```
 ssh master mkdir -p .config/systemd/user scp systemd/user/podcastapi.service master:.config/systemd/user/
 ssh master systemctl --user daemon-relaod
 ```

+Run `builder` to build and deploy to "master".